timohirt/learning-kubernetes/kube/replica-sets/README.md

 replaces the Replication Controller, which is deprecated and will eventually removed.

-When a pod fails or isn't reachable, or an entire Node fails, a ReplicaSet recreates new Pods automatically.
-Additionally, a liveness check can be defined, which is used by the ReplicaSet to check is a service is still alive.
-If a Java is `OutOfMemory`, the corresponding java process and pod are still running, but not responding to HTTP requests for example.
-A HTTP GET liveness check helps to identify these pods, ReplicaSet deletes the pod and creates a new one.
+When a pod fails, isn't reachable, or an entire Node fails, a ReplicaSet recreates new Pods automatically.
+Additionally, a liveness check can be defined, which is used by a ReplicaSet to check if a service is still alive.
+If a JDK process is `OutOfMemory` for example, the process and thus the container are still running, but is will not responde to HTTP requests anymore.
+A HTTP GET liveness check helps to identify affected pods.
+A ReplicaSet deletes the pod and creates a new one.

 The number of replicas can be increased and decreased manually.
 ReplicaSets support [Horizonal